 Complications include damage to the facial nerve leading to weakness of the face.
 This is rare.
 Hearing loss may occur due to nerve damage.
 Dizziness, altered taste and tinnitus can also occur.
 Make sure you contact your doctor if you have any of these problems or if there is severe bleeding or a high-temperature.

 Visit your GP if you have problems with your ear or any questions about mastoidectomy.
-This article should not be treated as medical advice.
+This article shouldn't be considered to be medical advice.

 Dr Toby Bateson